hsl1230/students-management/README.md

     $> npm run start_server

-  Open a browser window and type in http://localhost:4200 if it does not open one automatically.
+  Open a browser window and type in http://localhost:4200 if it does not open one automatically to run as an angular app.

+  Open a browser window and type in http://localhost:8070/students-management to run as legacy web site.